Harp Medical Center

 After extensive planning and raising of funds, ground was broken on August 21, 1977.
 Dr. Michael Behre and Dr. Michael Rudman were the first doctors to form the family practice to occupy the new medical center.
 They started out with a temporary office on West Main Street and moved to the new medical center on January 23, 1978.

 There have been changes and additions over the 35 years.
 In 1978, Dr. James Roessler joined the practice; followed by Dr. Kevin Hohl in 1992.
 An addition was put on the building in 1993.
-Dr. Adriana Hohl joined the practice in 1996, Dr. Andrea Kaleta in 2010 and Dr. Amy Galloway in 2012.
+Dr. Adriana Hohl joined the practice in 1996, Dr. Andrea Kaleta in 2010, Amy Galloway CRNP in 2012, and Cheryl E. Harvey CRNP in 2014.

 Dr. Harp was born in 1899 in Washington County in the Beaver Creek area.
 He graduated from St. John's College, Annapolis, and was a graduate of the University of Maryland Medical School in 1923.
 He began his practice in Myersville.
 However, after two years there he located in Middletown with his first office in his home on East Main Street.
 After having his office for thirty years in his home, he moved it to just west of Main's Meat Market (now the Main Cup Restaurant) renting space from John Seachrist for 20 years.